Chevrolet Caprice: Middle East

 The Caprice was updated again based on the Holden WN Caprice.
-The Caprice LS & LTZ still retain the front bumper as the WM Statesman while the Royale now gets the same front bumper as seen on the WM/WN Caprice and the Caprice SS and the trims that were previously on the 2011-2013 Caprice SS, the 2010-2013 WM Caprice V, and currently the WN Caprice LPG model, and the Holden Commodore (VF) Calais's interior just like the Holden models.
-The SS now gains the rear vision camera which was previously only available on the Caprice Royale while it is still not available on the Caprice LS or LTZ, the same interior updates the WN Caprice and Caprice Royale, and also delivered the same trims as on the WN Caprice V & while the LS, LTZ, and SS gain new trims.
+The Caprice LS & LTZ still retain the front bumper as the WM Statesman while the Royale has the same front bumper as seen on the WM/WN Caprice and the SS and the trims that were previously on the 2011–2013 SS, and the VF Calais's interior.
+The SS now gains the rear vision camera which was previously only available on the Caprice Royale, the same interior updates the WN Caprice and Caprice Royale, and also delivered the same trims as on the WN Caprice V & while the LS, LTZ, and SS gain new trims.